gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 ##### !question

 What are some challenges that come to mind when thinking about how to create a solicitation that allows for multiple awards?
+List at least one challenge and ways to mitigate.

 ##### !end-question